Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-2-Security-Groups/README.md

 ## Scenario

-You have an ADFS application that uses on-prem Active Directory security groups, and you want that applications on your Azure AD tenant can also work with the same groups.
+You have an AD FS application that uses on-prem Active Directory security groups, and you want that applications on your Azure AD tenant can also work with the same groups.

 ### About the sample

 This documentation guides you how to configure an Azure AD application to include the security groups from an on-prem Active Directory.

-### Pre-requisites
+### Prerequisites

 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - [Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-whatis) configured on a domain joined machine